Lighthouses of São Tomé and Príncipe

 painted with red and white vertical stripes; the rest of the building is painted light blue.
-The light is at the right in Chris Kean's photo of the waterfront seen at right, Brian Simison has a 2012 photo, Lightphotos.net has a small photo, but the town is hardly visible in Google's very fuzzy satellite view.
-Located on the waterfront in Santo António, the principal settlement on the island.
+The light is at the right in Chris Kean's photo of the waterfront seen at right, Brian Simison has a 2012 photo, Lightphotos.net has a small photo, and Google has a satellite view.
+Located at the west end of the waterfront in Santo António, the principal settlement on the island.
 Site open, tower status unknown.
 ARLHS SAO-015; Admiralty D4155; NGA 25176.